Key Takeaways

 How much coverage do I need with voluntary life insurance?

-How much life insurance coverage you need depends on various factors, including your age, health, income and dependents.
-Speaking with a financial professional can help you determine how much coverage is right for you.
-They'll review your finances, look at your long-term plans and work with you to determine how much coverage can help financially protect your loved ones if you pass.
+The amount of life insurance coverage you need depends on factors such as your age, health, income, and dependents.
+A financial professional can review your finances and long-term goals to help determine an appropriate coverage amount that can help financially protect your loved ones if you pass away.

 Footnotes